cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

     AfterMemberRevoked(addr sdk.AccAddress, cause []byte)
 }

-// Revoker defines the function required for an membership revocation rule-set
+// Revoker defines the function required for a membership revocation rule-set
 // used by a specialization group.
 This could be used to create self revoking,
 // and evidence based revoking, etc. Revokers types may be created and
 // reused for different election types.